NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/how_to_build/desktop/how_to_build.rst

 1. Start Qt Creator, then open the |short tool id|.pro file located in the |short tool id| directory that was downloaded in the previous step.
 2. Set up the development kit in Qt Creator.
 This is usually done by selecting the Qt version, compiler, and configuration and following the onscreen dialog.
-3. Build the application and run it in Qt Creator IDE using the **Run** button.
+3. Build the application and run it in the Qt Creator IDE using the **Run** button.
 This can be done using the keyboard shortcut ``F5`` to build and start the tool.

 Build from the Terminal
 ========================

 The operations are similar to what was done when building the backend applications.
-In the terminal application, starting inside the directory of the cloned application again, you will create a build directory, cd into that build directory, run **qmake**, and finally make (or on Windows nmake) to create the application.
+In the terminal application, starting inside the directory of the cloned application again, you will create a build directory, cd into that build directory, run **qmake**, and finally make (or on Windows, nmake) to create the application.

 Windows developers will type the following in a terminal or a PowerShell window: